litosh-web/loadpackages/readme.md

+# LoadPackages

-# Script for install a multiple packages for MODx Revolution
+Script for install a multiple packages for MODx Revolution

 1. In install.php you should write a packages to install
 2. Run install.php